dowjones/react-dropdown-tree-select/README.md

 `inlineSearchInput=true` makes the search input renders **inside** the dropdown-content.
 This can be useful when your UX looks something like [this comment](https://github.com/dowjones/react-dropdown-tree-select/issues/308#issue-526467109).

+### pageSize

+Type: `number` (default: `100`)

+`pageSize=100` attribute indicates how many elements will render initially on the dropdown.
+When the scroll is near the end of the list at that time it automatically renders the next `100` elements in the dropdown.

 ### tabIndex

 Type: `number` (default: `0`)